danielj41/card-99/README.md

 Implements the card game [ninety-nine](https://en.wikipedia.org/wiki/Ninety-nine_(addition_card_game)).

-Uses Tensorflow to train a neural network to play the game.
+This project includes some AIs and uses Tensorflow to try out different machine learning models.

 (This is a work in progress and doesn't work well yet.)